ScHARR Information Governance Policy

 Any DSA with an external body must be approved by an authorised signatory in Research Services.
 Requests should be directed to ri-contracts@sheffield.ac.uk for review and approval (see section 5).

-Audio and/or video recordings should only be made on dedicated encrypted recording devices or as specified in the “Remote audio / video recordings” section, below.
-No other mobile/tablet apps, nor software or application extensions for any device, should be used for such audio and/or video recording unless they have undergone a risk assessment and have been approved by the ScHARR IG Committee.
+Audio and/or video recordings should only be made on dedicated encrypted recording devices or as specified in the “Remote audio/video recordings” section, below.
 Alternative means of recording should only be used for research work following careful consideration of risks and consultation with the Section IG Lead.

-ScHARR staff/students may make audio / video recordings using Blackboard Collaborate or Google Meet services under contract to the University of Sheffield (i.e. they must use their University accounts only) subject to the following general and service-specific conditions:
+Division of Population Health staff/students may make audio/video recordings using Blackboard Collaborate or Google Meet services under contract to the University of Sheffield (i.e. they must use their University accounts only) subject to the following general and service-specific conditions:

 General conditions